Blockchain, Crypto, hustling

 Conclusion & Recommendations

-• It’s 1999 all over again, and the train has left the station, so get in and participate, but don’t bet the barn 1999-style – you have to ask yourself if you can afford to miss the value creation in the pioneer age (again), and worst case you’ll learn something
+• It’s 1999 all over again, and the train has left the station, this may also be a boom and a bust – so don’t bet the barn 1999-style, but do dive in and participate, ask yourself if you can afford to miss the value creation in a pioneer age (again), worst case you’ll learn something

 • You cannot disrupt the disruptors, don’t try to compete with startups because you’ll lose – acquire or create own initiatives